 Parameters used within the models are reviewed and set by the ICE Clear Netherlands Risk Department in accordance with policies agreed by the ICNL Risk Committee.

-Initial margin is a returnable deposit based on a Member's open positions.
-It is calibrated to be sufficient to cover the expected cost of closing out a defaulting Member's position in normal market conditions to a 99% confidence interval.
+Original Margin is a returnable deposit based on a Clearing Member's open positions.
+It is calibrated to be sufficient to cover the expected cost of closing out a defaulting Clearing Member's position in normal market conditions to a 99% confidence interval.
 Model performance is monitored daily via both portfolio and contract level back-testing.
-For Futures and Options products, initial margin requirement is calculated using ICE Risk Model;.
+For Futures and Options products, Original Margin requirement is calculated using the ICE Risk Model.
 The ICE Risk Model comprises the following components:

-In order to ensure that ICE Clear Netherlands has sufficient capital, ICE Clear Netherlands has established a mutualised guaranty fund which is based on stress testing results as required by EMIR Articles 42 and 43.
-The Guaranty Fund is calibrated to be sufficient to cover the potential cost of the simultaneous default of the two Clearing Member groups to which the Clearing House has the largest exposure to, under extreme but plausible scenarios.
+In order to ensure that ICE Clear Netherlands has sufficient capital, ICE Clear Netherlands has established a mutualised Guaranty Fund which is based on stress testing results as required by EMIR Articles 42 and 43.
+The Guaranty Fund is calibrated to be sufficient to cover the potential cost of the simultaneous default of the two Clearing Member groups to which the Clearing House has the largest exposure, under extreme but plausible scenarios.

-The contribution of each Clearing Member to the Guaranty Fund is recalculated quarterly and determined by each Clearing Member's 60% * Uncollateralised Stress Loss and for 40% * Intraday initial margin over the preceding quarter, minimum F&O Guaranty Fund Contribution of EUR 1.5 million, respectively EUR 3 million for Clearing Members which provide clearing services to its Eligible Persons pursuant to the Clearing Membership Agreement to which such Clearing Member is a party to the Guaranty Fund.
+The contribution of each Clearing Member to the Guaranty Fund is recalculated on a monthly basis and determined by each Clearing Member's relative share of intraday Original Margin, relative share of uncollateralised stress exposures and relative share of the average risk-weighted volume transacted over the preceding two months.
+ICE Clear Netherlands applies a minimum Guaranty Fund Contribution of EUR 1.5 million, respectively EUR 3 million for Clearing Members which provide clearing services to its Eligible Persons pursuant to the Clearing Membership Agreement to which such Clearing Member is a party.

-Powers of Assessment can be used by ICE Clear Netherlands in addition to the Guaranty Fund and are limited to twice the non-defaulting Clearing Members' Guaranty Fund requirements immediately preceding an event of default in respect of a single Clearing Member default (see Rule 909(c) (Powers of Assessment: F&O).
+In addition, ICE provides an amount of its own funds, the Clearing House Initial Contribution, which sits in front of the non-defaulting Clearing Members' obligations, and the Clearing House Second Contribution, which will be used after the Guaranty Fund Contributions of the non-defaulting Clearing Members.
+Powers of Assessment can be used by ICE Clear Netherlands in addition to the Guaranty Fund and are limited to twice the non-defaulting Clearing Members' Guaranty Fund requirements immediately preceding an event of default in respect of a single Clearing Member default (see Rule 909(b) (Powers of Assessment: F&O).

 The adequacy of the Guaranty Fund is monitored on a daily basis by ICE Clear Netherlands' Risk Department and is reviewed by the ICNL Risk Committee.